 There’s this gut-wrenching scene near the beginning where he goes out into a field and just screams and screams, illustrating the effects of war on mental health.
 It’s striking on so many levels.
 And he’s rocking the thickest, most massive moustache I’ve seen since Kurt Russell in Tombstone.

 Wes Studi’s performance as Chief Yellow Hawk is quietly powerful.
 This is an actor who has done everything from The Doors and Comanche Moon to idiotic comedies like Mystery Men and A Million Ways to Die in the West.
 In Hostiles he makes your heart ache as he tries to be strong for his family while his advice is ignored by Blocker and his health is rapidly failing.

 Another standout for me was Jonathan Majors as Henry Woodson.
-His character is a Black man in the U.S. Army, having to separate his duty from his empathy for a race being crushed by white people.
+His character is a Black man in the U.S. Army, having to separate his duty from his empathy for another race being crushed by white people.
 Every time they cut to him, you can see this great conflict on his face.

 Master Sgt.
 Thomas Metz (Rory Cochrane) is the other character who made me ugly cry the most.
 He makes you feel everything he’s feeling as his mind recoils at what he’s done and what is happening, and it’s so painful to watch.

 And then you have Ben F*cking Foster.
 Once again, playing the disgusting creep, and playing it so well that you immediately wish for his death.
 Can you imagine if that was your typecast?
 Like some actors are always given ditzy roles, or romantic leads, or action heroes.
 Ben Foster is the resident creepy asshole.

 The thing about Hostiles is that literally every actor in every role, even the small ones, is fantastic.
 They make you cringe and hurt and hope and despair, and it’s a f*cking exhausting emotional journey for a weekday evening.